 Investors unhappy with the news pushed African Barrick shares down 21% to £3.52.
-The firm, which has four mines in northwest Tanzania, has been faced frequently with operational setbacks since going public in March 2010, causing its shares to spend the majority of the past two years trading below its IPO of £5.75.
+The firm, which has four mines in northwest Tanzania, has faced operational setbacks since going public in March 2010.
+Its shares have spent the majority of the past two years trading below its initial public offering of £5.75.

-The discussions appear to have collapsed because the two parties were unable to agree on a price.
+The discussions appear to have collapsed because the two parties couldn’t agree on a price.

-“We are approaching this in a prudent and disciplined manner and will only proceed with opportunities that generate acceptable value for Barrick,” the company’s president and CEO, Jamie Sokalsky, said in a statement, suggesting the firm is still open to selling all or part of its African Barrick stake.
+“We are approaching this in a prudent and disciplined manner, and will only proceed with opportunities that generate acceptable value for Barrick,” company president and CEO Jamie Sokalsky says, suggesting the firm is still open to selling all or part of its African Barrick stake.

 Barrick’s sister company anticipates a full operational review of its assets to boost cash flows and shareholder returns, noting that more details about initiatives would be provided in mid-February.